-Another Second Life resident and Sanders supporter, when he visited the Trump headquarters last April, said that he was “shocked by the profanity.
+When another Second Life resident and Sanders supporter visited the Trump headquarters last April, he said he was “shocked by the profanity.
 It seems every sentence had a four-letter word.
 Someone said the ‘n’ word.
 Someone said something about sending Chinese people back to China with their egg rolls.
-It felt like a fraternity from Animal Farm or those college jerks from the film Borat,” he wrote.
+It felt like a fraternity from Animal Farm or those college jerks from the film Borat.”

 (Sanders’ former headquarters appears to be now peddling leopard furs and mermaid skins under the “YouLube” label.)

-This apparent passion, on the day after Trump’s official nomination, was nowhere to be found in Second Life today.
+On the day after Trump’s official nomination, this apparent passion was nowhere to be found in Second Life today.
 In the wake of the Republican National convention, which drew nearly 20,000 people this week, I thought, there ought to be something.
-I waited, and waited, and waited.

 “JOBS FOR AMERICA”

 And, on the back of a pickup truck, a poster of Trump’s face was aimed at the viewer: me, alone.
 I waited, and waited, and waited.
 Where are the Trump demon-spawns, I wondered?
 Where are his fans?
 Where is the trolling, the profanities, the spamming?
 Why isn’t anyone celebrating?